eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

-   the server timezone if 'useTimezone'='true' false 5.0.0 nullCatalogMeansCurrent When DatabaseMetadataMethods ask for a 'catalog' parameter, does the value null mean use the current catalog? (this is not JDBC-compliant, but follows legacy behavior from earlier versions of the driver) true 3.1.8 nullNamePatternMatchesAll Should DatabaseMetaData methods that accept *pattern parameters treat null the same as '%' (this is not
+   the server timezone if 'useTimezone'='true' false 5.0.0 nullCatalogMeansCurrent When DatabaseMetadataMethods ask for a 'catalog' parameter, does the value null mean use the current catalog?
+When nullCatalogMeansCurrent is true the current catalog will be used if the catalog parameter is null.
+If nullCatalogMeansCurrent is false and the catalog parameter is null then the catalog parameter is not used to restrict the catalog search.
+(This is not JDBC-compliant, but follows legacy behavior from earlier versions of the driver) true 3.1.8 nullNamePatternMatchesAll Should DatabaseMetaData methods that accept *pattern parameters treat null the same as '%' (this is not